Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 The dominant decay channel of a sterile neutrino is to three active neutrinos \citep{Barger95}, and the subdominant X-ray decay channel is a two-body decay into an X-ray photon and a neutrino.
 In the latter case, conservation of momentum and energy determine that the photon energy will always be half the rest mass of the parent sterile neutrino, $m_\rmn{s}$, thus the mass will always be twice the rest-frame energy centroid of any measured line.
 The relationship between \stt and measured X-ray flux is relatively straightforward, and follows the relation:

-as discussed in \citet{Pal82,Barger95,Boyarsky14a,Bulbul14}; $\Gamma_{\gamma}\approx\Gamma_{\nu\nu\nu}/128$ where $\Gamma_{\nu\nu\nu}$ is the decay rate in the dominant three-neutrino channel. \stt is also related to the production rate of dark matter in the early Universe.
+as discussed in \citet{Shrock74,Pal82,Barger95,Boyarsky14a} and \citet{Bulbul14}; $\Gamma_{\gamma}\approx\Gamma_{\nu\nu\nu}/128$ where $\Gamma_{\nu\nu\nu}$ is the decay rate in the dominant three-neutrino channel. \stt is also related to the production rate of dark matter in the early Universe.
 The maximum possible value of \stt at a given mass is set by the measured dark matter abundance, and this defines non-resonant production.
 The presence of a lepton asymmetry enhances the production rate as discussed above, which then requires a lower \stt.
-At a sufficiently low value of \stt no value of $L_6$ is able to generate enough sterile neutrinos to match the measured dark matter abundance and thus one obtains a hard lower limit on \stt.
+A lower limit on \stt is set by the maximum available lepton asymmetry, as determined by the number of available degrees of freedom.
+This limit has been identified as somewhere in the range $L_6=120$ to $L_6=700$ \citep{Boyarsky09a,Canetti13b,Canetti13a} and corresponds to \stt$\sim10^{-12}$; still lower values of \stt cannot generate the measured value of the dark matter abundance.
+For notionally higher values of $L_6$ a still more conservative result has been obtained from BBN constraints, which require $L_6\lsim2500$ \citep{Boyarsky09a,Cherry17} and therefore set \stt$>10^{-13}$.

 In addition to the overall abundance of sterile neutrinos, the combination of mass, mixing angle, and lepton asymmetry also sets the sterile neutrino momentum distribution, and by extension the free-streaming scale, as mentioned above.
-A comprehensive discussion is presented in \citet{Lovell16}, here we provide a brief summary.
+A comprehensive discussion is presented in \citet{Lovell16}; here we provide a brief summary.
 Increasing $L_6$ promotes the resonant production of sterile neutrinos below some momentum threshold, and this momentum threshold itself increases with $L_6$.
 Therefore, decreasing \stt from its maximum value -- the non-resonant production value -- leads to a colder momentum distribution up to some characteristic value, beyond which the resonance momentum threshold is sufficiently high that the momentum distribution becomes warmer once again until eventually it is identical to the initial, non-resonant distribution.
-For the $m_\rmn{s}=7.1$~keV sterile neutrino the distribution is maximally cold at \stt$\sim2\times10^{-10}$, which is also the upper limit on \stt expected from the reported M31 3.55~keV line detection when the maximum uncertainty on the M31 mass is applied \citep{Boyarsky14a}.
+For the $m_\rmn{s}=7.1$~keV sterile neutrino the distribution is maximally cold, i.e. has the lowest mean velocity dispersion, at \stt$\sim2\times10^{-10}$.
+This is also the upper limit on \stt expected from the reported M31 3.55~keV line detection when the maximum uncertainty on the M31 mass is applied \citep{Boyarsky14a}; therefore, we are able to treat the velocity dispersion and \stt as inversely correlated for 3.55~keV line-compliant $N_1$ in the $\nu$MSM as discussed above.